Specimen trees have an undeniable appeal, whether they are gnarled, showy, squat, gigantic, rare, graceful, or just plain odd.

 Lewis says, if possible, take along to the nursery a consulting arborist, whose job it is to provide evaluations and recommendations for trees.
 At the nursery, he says, look at the overall form of the tree.
 Are there flat sides or holes in the canopy?
 Does the leaf canopy look vigorous, not shriveled and dry?
 He also suggests taking along a garden trowel to check the tree roots.
 They should be rooted to the sides of their container without coming out the bottom.
 If the tree has girdling roots—roots circling the trunk—visible at the surface, move on.

-Which Trees Are Worth Investing In?
+Which Trees Are Worth the Investment?

 Welti and Ten Eyck suggest investing in trees that are long-lived.
 Welti says species such as ornamental cherries, for example, are beautiful but their short lives make them poor investments.
 She advises steering away from any disease-prone varieties and encourages native species.